What Washington D.C. is for the United States federal government, California is for the world’s tech industry.

 This means that if a consumer chooses to opt out of the selling of their data to third parties, or if they request their data deleted, a business is not allowed to then e.g. charge different prices for services, provide different levels or quality of services or deny the consumers services (1798.125.a).

-However, the CCPA also authorizes businesses to offer financial incentives, e.g. different prices and quality of service, for the collection, sale or deletion of personal information (1798.125.a.1.b).
+However, the CCPA does authorize businesses to offer financial incentives, e.g. different prices and quality of service, for the collection, sale or deletion of personal information, if the differences are reasonably related to the value provided to the business by the consumer’s data (1798.125.a.1.b).

 A GDPRization of the world means that Californians now have their own privacy law.